 Diagnosis – Periodontal Disease

-Dentist in Park Ridge, IL
+Park Ridge, IL Dentist

 Periodontal (gum) disease is the result of too much bacteria building up onto your teeth and gums.
 When the bacteria start to collect in your mouth, they can create a sticky, colorless substance known as “plaque.”
 Plaque builds up and sticks to your teeth.
 If it is not removed during brushing or flossing, the particle can harden and turn into tartar.
 Over time, plaque and tartar become more difficult to remove at home so a professional cleaning with our hygienists is important for maintaining your oral health and preventing decay and periodontal disease.